-The company will process and pay the claim within 15 days from the date the company receives all necessary documents from the policyholder, insured, or related parties.
+The company will assess and settle the claim within 15 days from the date the company receives the claim documents and supporting materials from the policyholder or beneficiary.

-However, the company may extend the processing and payment period as necessary, but not exceeding 90 days from the date the company receives all necessary documents from the policyholder, insured, or related parties.
-The company will notify the policyholder or insured of the reason for the delay (depending on the case).
-In this case, the policyholder or insured must provide accurate information and cooperate with the company as appropriate.
+However, the company may extend the processing and settlement period as necessary, but not exceeding 90 days from the date the company receives the complete claim documents as specified.
+The company will inform the policyholder or beneficiary of any delays and reasons for the extension, if applicable.
+In such cases, the policyholder or beneficiary must provide accurate information and cooperate with the company as needed.

-The company will pay interest at a rate of 15% per year on the amount to be paid during the period in which the company pays the claim later than the specified period or the extended period mentioned above.
+If the company pays the claim beyond the specified period, it will pay interest at a rate of 15% per annum on the amount due for the period of delay beyond the set timeframe or any extended period.